What Remains to be Seen

 Description

-Designed to spark discovery and commune with the landscape, What Remains to be Seen aspires to be an architectural art object commensurate with the extensive art collection it was specified to house.
+Designed to incite curiosity and embrace the landscape, What Remains to be Seen aspires to be an architectural object commensurate with the extensive art collection it was specified to house.

-A natural lighting strategy, complemented by soft illumination throughout the interior core of the home, was critical to the success of a design that seeks to mitigate the impact of UV light on the artworks.
+A natural lighting strategy, complemented by soft artificial illumination throughout the core of the home, was critical to the success of a design that seeks to mitigate the impact of UV light on the artworks.
 Indirect daylight filters in from the skylights and floor-to-ceiling glazing at the rear of the living room.
-The latter frames immersive views of the backyard, turning the resplendent landscape into a living canvas that one can contemplate and inhabit by sliding back the patio doors.
+The sliding glass doors frame immersive views of the backyard, turning the landscape into a living canvas for quiet contemplation or an intimate outdoor experience fringed by ferns and trees.

-Occupying a gently sloping site populated by heritage black oak trees, the house engages with nature through a finessed architectural and landscape strategy.
-A sunken courtyard terrace admits an abundance of natural daylight into the basement level.
-In this space, the custom oak millwork provides the functional backdrop for a large library that also serves as a guest suite, thanks to a cleverly integrated Murphy Bed
+Occupying a gently sloping site populated by heritage black oak trees, the house engages with nature through deliberate architectural and landscape strategies.
+Facing the street, the main open-plan office at the top of the stairs is adjacent to a sheltered terrace — a large void that opens up to the tree canopy overhead — where the couple can enjoy the sunlit sky or the sparkling stars above.
+A sunken courtyard terrace admits ample daylight into the basement level where the custom oak millwork provides the functional backdrop for a large library that also serves as a guest suite, thanks to a cleverly integrated Murphy Bed.

-A container for art and living, What Remains to be Seen prompts curiosity, elicits delight, and releases the imagination.
-The distinct architectural gestures — the sculpting of space with light, the use of natural materials, the integration of building and landscape — represent an ethos of doing “just enough” to achieve a sense of constantly unfolding possibility.
+A container for art and living, What Remains to be Seen encourages discovery and releases the imagination.
+Distinct architectural gestures — the sculpting of space with light, the extensive use of wood, and the integration of building and landscape — represent an ethos of doing “just enough” to achieve a sense of constantly unfolding possibility.

 Images: A-Frame Studio